dolovesvw/teapot-packagemanager-UNDER-DEVELOPMENT/docs/ISSUE_TEMPLATE.md

-## Issue Title
+## Issue Template
-A brief description of the issue.

 ### Description
-Explain the problem or request in detail.
-Include steps to reproduce the issue if it's a bug.
+A clear and concise description of the issue.

 ### Steps to Reproduce
+Please list the steps to reproduce the issue.

 1. Step one
 2. Step two
-3. ...
+3. Step three

 ### Expected Behavior
-Describe what you expected to happen.
+What you expected to happen.

 ### Actual Behavior
-Describe what actually happened.
+What actually happened.

-### Screenshots or Code (optional)
+### Screenshots (Optional)
-If applicable, add screenshots or snippets of the code.
+If applicable, add screenshots to help explain the issue.

 ### Environment
-- Python Version: [e.g., Python 3.9]
+- OS: [e.g., Windows, macOS]
-- Operating System: [e.g., Windows 10, macOS Big Sur, Ubuntu 20.04]
-- Project Version: [e.g., 1.0.0]
+- Version: [e.g., 1.0.0]

-### Additional Context (optional)
+### Additional Context (Optional)
-Any additional information that might help with resolving the issue.
+Any other information that may help with this issue.